-The Greatest Raid of All - Operation Chariot - St. Nazaire 27th March 1942
+The Greatest Raid of All - Operation Chariot - St. Nazaire lock gates and role of HMS Campbeltown on 27th March 1942

 In 1941 Great Britain was still fighting for the freedom of the people of Europe, a lone figure in the morass of Nazi and Communist oppression.
 The success of the U Boat campaign in the North Atlantic and around the British Isles was causing great hardship as Britain depended on sea routes to supply the food and materials it needed to support a war against the Axis powers.
 U Boats, although stealthy, could be hunted down and neutralised effectively by small fast destroyers and frigates but the battleships and cruisers of the Kriegsmarine were a different matter entirely.